VallariAg/Blog/content/blog/distributed-systems/index.md

 ## Messaging
 -->

+---
-If you find an error in concepts explained above, please raise an issue here.
+This is just a brief introduction to distributed systems, if you want to further explore and understand them then please refer to the "Further Readings" section below for few starter resources to expland knowledge on the topic.
+If you find an error in concepts explained above, please raise an issue [here](https://github.com/VallariAg/Blog/issues/new).

-## Further Reading
+## Further Readings

 - https://gousios.org/courses/bigdata/dist-systems-intro.html
 - [Distributed Systems for fun and profit](http://book.mixu.net/distsys/single-page.html)